Nutrition, Savings & Meal Prep

 What egg alternatives can I use for protein breakfasts?

-You can use cottage cheese, Greek yogurt, tofu, tempeh, turkey, low-fat ham, or even lentils and beans to increase protein at breakfast.
+You can use cottage cheese, Greek yogurt, tofu (scrambled or firm), tempeh, turkey, low-fat ham, or even lentils and beans to increase protein at breakfast.
+For plant-based alternatives, nutritional yeast can also add a cheesy, savory flavor to tofu scrambles while boosting protein.

 Is Greek yogurt a good protein option for breakfast?

-Yes, Greek yogurt is an excellent source of protein and you can combine it with fruit, seeds, or nuts for a complete breakfast.
+Yes, Greek yogurt is an excellent source of protein, often containing twice the amount of regular yogurt.
+You can combine it with fruit, seeds, nuts, or a drizzle of honey for a complete and delicious breakfast.
+Always opt for plain, unsweetened varieties.

 How can I increase protein in my vegetarian breakfast without shakes?

-You can add tofu, tempeh, legumes like chickpeas, nuts, chia or pumpkin seeds, whole grains, and unsweetened Greek yogurt to your breakfast.
+You can add tofu, tempeh, legumes like chickpeas, nuts, chia or pumpkin seeds, whole grains like quinoa, and unsweetened Greek yogurt (for lacto-vegetarians) to your breakfast.
+Lentil patties, black bean scrambles, and nut butter toasts are also great vegetarian protein boosters.

 What quick high-protein breakfast options are there without using shakes?

-Some quick options are hard-boiled eggs, Greek yogurt with nuts, turkey breast roll-ups, toast with hummus and seeds, or cottage cheese with fruit.
+Some quick options are hard-boiled eggs (pre-prepped), Greek yogurt with nuts, turkey breast roll-ups, toast with hummus and seeds, or cottage cheese with fruit.
+Overnight oats with chia seeds and a scoop of nut butter are also fantastic for grab-and-go mornings.

 Community Stories and Comments